josmarlop16/portfolio/README.md

-# portfolio
+# Portfolio
-This is my personal portfolio, where you can get to know me in a really interactive way.
+This is my personal portfolio, where you can get to know me in an interactive way.
+Hope you enjoy your experience!!